Classics, Footprints Festival

 Harold Pinter began life as an actor touring around Ireland in the early 1950s.
 His undiscovered gem Mac is a funny and evocative memoir about the actor-manager Anew McMaster.
-After a dramatic reading of Mac, James Hayes takes up the surprising story of McMaster and Micheal MacLiammor, two eccentric giants of Irish theatre, and his connections to them and Pinter.
+After a dramatic reading of Harold Pinter's Mac, James Hayes then takes up the surprising story of McMaster and Micheal MacLiammor, two eccentric giants of Irish theatre, and his connections to them and Pinter.
 There’s even a guest appearance from a Hollywood legend.
 The event concludes with readings from Hayes’ own memoir, Shouting in the Evenings.

 TICKET BAND B

 Saturday 5 June 2.00pm